comphist/coraxml-utils/README.md

 ## `RemParser`

-Due to a few special features of the REM transcriptions, we have also implemented a parser for REM in particular.
+Due to a few special features of the ReM transcriptions, there is a separate parser for ReM-style transcriptions.

 # Importers

-## `CoraXMLImporter`
+* `CoraXMLImporter`

-## `TransImporter`

-For plain text transcription files.
+* `TransImporter` (For plain text transcription files.)

-## `BonnXMLImporter`
+* `BonnXMLImporter` (For ReM.)

-For REM.

 # Exporters

-## `CoraXMLExporter`
+*`CoraXMLExporter`

-Data imported with the `CoraXMLImporter` and exported with this exporter should be identical.
+    * Data imported with the `CoraXMLImporter` and exported with this exporter should be identical.

-## `TransExporter`
+* `TransExporter`

-## `TEIExporter`
+* `TEIExporter`

-## `GateJsonExporter`

-This is the variant of Tweet JSON used by GATE.
+* `GateJsonExporter` (This is the variant of Tweet JSON used by GATE.)
+* `MarkdownExporter`

 # Modifiers

-Modifiers are functions that perform whatever post-processing one might require in certain situations.
+Sometimes you want to transform a document in some way before exporting it to a destination format: rename a node, add some tags, etc. For this, CorA-XML Utils uses **modifiers**: functions that perform whatever post-processing one might require in certain situations.

+The following are some of the modifiers currently included in CorA-XML Utils.

 ## Adding tokenization tags

-For REF, Anselm, and REM (at least) we want to have tags indicating where univerbation or multiverbation has taken place.
+For ReF, Anselm, and ReM (at least) we want to have tags indicating where univerbation or multiverbation has taken place.
 The `add_tokenization_tags` function adds these tags based on the `TokenBound` annotations added during the transcription phase.

 ## Modifying tags

-The `add_punc_tags` function converts sentence boundary annotations to tags that are easier to query (?)
+The `add_punc_tags` function converts sentence boundary annotations (such as `(.)` or `(?)`) to tags that are easier to query.